FloranDev2/ItB-MechDivers/README.md

 This mod is likely to break with other mods since it does some "experimental stuff", especially with the Mechs' reinforcement mechanic, which REMOVES the destroyed Mech and create a new Mech.
 This new Mech has a new id, so any mod that assumes that Mechs are Pawns with ids ranging from 0 to 2 will break with this.

+## Known bugs / incompatibilies with other mods
+Pilot pot luck has an error with my mod (...)

 ## Versions

+### v1.1.0
+Squad's name changed to Hell Breachers (was Mech Divers).
+This was proposed by Generic and won the poll!

+#### Gameplay changes

+Patriot Mech:
+- Reduced damage of Machine Gun (and Rocket Pod??) by 1
+- Added a 1-core upgrade to increase ALL damage by 1 (including rocket pod area of effect when KO upgrade is enabled)

+- Eagle Mech:
+	- No longer have Patriotism trait (both to increase poor use of Delivery's Strafing run mode and prevent a bug with Patriotism)
+	- Delivery's base range reduced from 3 to 2
+	- Delivery's range upgrade will effectively increase its range (from 2 to 3)
+	- New: with delivery's range upgrade, the Supply Drop can drop up to 2 supply (between start and end point)

+#### Improvements / polishing
+- Delivery tip image improved:
+	- Will display the Delivery's Supply drop mode
+	- Won't display incorrect information anymore
+- [WIP] 500kg Bomb has more impactful effect (thx Metalocif for the suggestion!): added a Board Shake, some Bounce and better outer explosion effects.
+- Added tosx' Frozen Hulks as bots in "Remember Malevelon Creek" achievement calculation

+#### Bug fixes
+- Patriotism redirected damage wasn't reset everytime it was evaluating a damage, resulting in new redirected damage being higher than expected
+- [WIP] Airstrikes and Orbital strikes will be able to target an occupied tile (as it should be)

 ### v1.0.0
 Release!